 - Glassfibre and wool based "loft" insulation while thermally very good can absorb moisture.
 When used in a van prone to condensation, it is not the ideal environment for this type of product.

-Authorised dealer Combe Valley Campers take you through product choices and installation in these very informative videos below:
+Authorised dealers Combe Valley Campers and Transporter HQ take you through product choices and installation in these very informative videos below:

 Please contact our support team if you have any questions or need specific guidance